AnoukSmet/Brain-Quizzers/README.md

 I have used to contract checker on Coolors in order to make sure that the contract is sufficient.
 This way my content will be easily readable.
+In order to make sure my website is also user friendly for visually impaired users, I have used [Color Filter](http://colorfilter.wickline.org/).

 <a></a>

 #### Structure
 I have chosen to use [Bootstrap](https://getbootstrap.com/) to create an overall structure for my website.
 Bootstrap provides various elements of CSS and Javascript which is very helpful to keep a good structure on your page.